postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 2. Click Environment.
 3. Select “Manage Environments”.
 4. Click the **Add** button to create a new environment.
-5. In the Add Environment screen:
+5. In the 'Add Environment' screen:
    * Enter a name for the environment.
    * Add key/value pairs.
 6. Click the **Add** button.

 #### Launch screen

-The **Create New** screen appears by default when you launch Postman.
-(At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.
+The 'Create New' screen appears by default when you launch Postman.
+(At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the 'Create New' screen to display each time you open Postman.

 1. Open Postman.
-2. In the **Create New** screen, click Environment.
+2. In the 'Create New' screen, click Environment.
 3. Select “Manage Environments”.
 4. Click the **Add** button to create a new environment.
-5. In the Add Environment screen:
+5. In the 'Add Environment' screen:
    * Enter a name for the environment.
    * Add key/value pairs.
 6. Click the **Add** button.